ookk2011/wuseman-EMAGNET/README.md

 ### EMAGNET WIKI

 - [ABOUT](https://github.com/wuseman/EMAGNET/wiki/ABOUT) -
-_How everything started-_
+_How everything started._

 - [FAQ](https://github.com/wuseman/EMAGNET/wiki/FAQ) -
-_Find your leaked visa card and get answers on why we not using TOR with emagnet, if it has been leaked._
+_How to grab your visa card if it has been leaked.
+Also get answers why we not using TOR._

 - [TIPS & TRICKS](https://github.com/wuseman/EMAGNET/wiki) -
 _How To Find your facebook credenticals, if it has been leaked._